SuperMayLiO/Recipe-Mining/Supervised Learning/README.md

 ## 4. Data Mining Solution
 ### Method 1.Regression Trees
 We tried running our data with prediction tree method to create model and we found that the most eight significant predictors were as follows: `kcalories`, `category_drink`, `category_condim`, `protein`, `cook time`, `fibre`, `sugar` and `saturates`.
-In addition, the performance was showing as Table below and also, the full tree was showing as (see Appendix C Figure C.1).
+In addition, the performance was showing as Table below and also, the full tree was showing as below.
 ![images](https://github.com/mayritaspring/Recipe-Mining/blob/master/Supervised%20Learning/figures/table3.jpg)